 The board may fail to deliver on its role of providing leadership (direction) and oversight (paying attention) to the organization for the organization to meet its goals and eventually its mission because of several roadblocks.
-In this article, I am sharing my personal views on key roadblocks or barriers that prevent a board from being effective in the Ugandan environment.
+In this article, I am sharing my views on key roadblocks or barriers preventing a board from being effective in the Ugandan environment.
 Some of the roadblocks are like huge elephants and everyone is scared of talking about them for fear of the consequences.

 The induction program is not properly and adequately organized to welcome new board members to the organization so that they can play their role of leadership and oversight.
 Quite often it is wrongly assumed that the new board member’s wider knowledge of the economy and experience with other organizations is more than adequate.
 The wider knowledge will not equip the new board members with information relating to the unique role, culture, and operations of the board of a particular organization.
-It is, therefore, necessary to have a tailored made induction program for the new board members.
+It is, therefore, necessary to have a tailored induction program for the new board members.
 The program should include among other things the reading of documents, physical meetings with departmental heads and key stakeholders, walking around the organization, and actual physical training.
 The program should be a bit spread out time-wise to allow the easy intake of new knowledge.
 The induction program makes it easier for the new board to understand the business of the organization including the strategy that will lead to the achievement of its goals and eventually the mission.

 Continuous capacity building

 Several organizations do not have a formal training plan in place to continuously enhance the capacity of the board members.
 Where training programs exist, they are not linked to the training needs of individual board members.
-In this era of technology, there should a deliberate effort to equip the board members with the necessary knowledge and technology that will enable them safely deliver on their agenda.
+In this era of technology, there should be a deliberate effort to equip the board members with the necessary knowledge and technology that will enable them to safely deliver on their agenda.

 Board skill mix

-For the board to achieve its role, it must have board members with the right skill mix to enable them effectively deliberate on technical and specialized management papers.
+For the board to achieve its role, it must have board members with the right skill mix to enable them to effectively deliberate on technical and specialized management papers.
 The right skill mix at the board level should at least cover areas of finance, human capital, risk, legal, sector expertise, technology, and economy among others.
 It is difficult to satisfy the role of the board of providing leadership and oversight to the organization if the right skill mix is missing.